sickotra/Bacterial_Bomb/README.md

 * A desktop icon to run the GUI could be created so that running to program is made easier for the user

 * A 3D animation to show the particles being spread could be created.

+* Make the console output display on the GUI